sanidhyachopde/Roulette/README.md

 # Roulette

-This program simulates the game of roulette.
+This is a console application which simulates the game of roulette.

 Steps are as follows: